Entry Regulations of China

-What are the procedures for a foreigner entering into China in the open port?
+What are the procedures for a foreigner entering China through a port of entry?

-What certificates should I prepare when entering into China?
+What certificates should I prepare when entering China?

 Answer: A valid passport and visa are required for an individual to enter China.
 Usually the airline/ship will give each passenger an entry card and a customs declaration form to fill out prior to arrival.
 These, together with other necessary credentials and documents, are needed when entering through the open ports.

 Further Reading: China Embassies Abroad Foreign Embassies and Consulates in China

 Answer: Yes.
-But foreigners arriving by car are required to enter the country through their pre-approved ports.
+But foreigners arriving by car are required to enter the country through their pre-approved port of entry.
 Upon arrival, valid passports, visas and related documents are required to be handed in and verified by customs authorities.

 What kind of person is not allowed to enter China?Answer: The following personnel are prohibited from entering China: